 PROCESS CLARITY USES DYNAMIC PROCESS SIMULATION TO AID AND ENHANCE THE PROCESS ENGINEERING EFFORTS OF OUR CLIENTS.

 Dynamic Process Simulation (DPS) can make a significant difference to the final outcome of process design, whether upgrading an existing plant or planning a greenfield operation, from the scoping stage right through to detailed design.
-Every physical and thermal aspect of the design can be validated through the use of DPS, for steady-state and dynamic performance criteria.
+Every aspect of the design can be validated through the use of DPS, for steady-state and dynamic performance criteria.
 Early adoption of Integrated Process Design and Pinch Analysis principals built into a DPS can unearth significant saving of materials, fresh water and energy, and will remain up to date as new processes and utilities are engineered and added to the site and DPS.
 A validated and up to date DPS can form the launching point of all future process design and optimization projects, ensuring that new upgrade or expansion projects integrate seamlessly with those that have already been implemented.
 Dynamic Data Reconciliation (DDR) can be applied to a DPS to validate information that is coming from an existing plant and ensure that engineers start future design projects with an accurate and valid plant model.

 The ongoing task of process optimization is made easier and more constructive with the aid of Dynamic Process Simulation (DPS).
 Pumping performance, buffer storage times, redundancy systems, product changes and CIP cycles, decaying heat exchange coefficients, seasonal effects on the plant or the feedstock and many more dynamic effects can all be modeled and built into production schedule optimization or plant upgrade projects.
 How will my water saving projects affect the heat balance around my plant?
 If I debottleneck my process at point A then where will the new bottleneck be and will it be in a process or utility limitation?
 Is it possible to increase production while maintaining or even decreasing water and energy use at my site?
 What is the real cost of production across all product lines and how does a schedule change affect this cost and my marginal utility costs?
 A validated DPS can help to answer these questions and can even go on to form the backbone of an operator training platform as well.